improbable-research/keanu/docs/current_docs/tensors.md

 ### Tensor and Tensor

-You will want to operate on tensors of different sizes.
+Sometimes you will want to operate on tensors of different sizes.
 Fortunately this is also supported given that you abide by certain broadcasting rules.

 Numpy have a very clear and thorough explanation of when broadcasting between tensors is valid and explanations of